UN General Assembly demands ceasefire in Gaza and backs UN agency helping Palestinian refugees - Local News 8

 Associated Press

 UNITED NATIONS (AP) — The U.N.
-General Assembly overwhelmingly approved resolutions Wednesday demanding an immediate ceasefire in Gaza and backing the U.N. agency for Palestinian refugees that Israel has moved to ban.
-The votes culminated two days of speeches overwhelmingly calling for an end to the 14-month war between Israel and the militant Hamas group.
+General Assembly has overwhelmingly approved resolutions demanding an immediate ceasefire in Gaza and backing the U.N. agency for Palestinian refugees that Israel has moved to ban.
+The votes Wednesday culminated two days of speeches overwhelmingly calling for an end to the 14-month war between Israel and the militant Hamas group and demanding access throughout Gaza to address the growing humanitarian catastrophe.
 General Assembly resolutions are not legally binding, though they reflect world opinion.
 Israel and its close ally, the United States, were in a tiny minority speaking and voting against the resolutions.
-The votes in the 193-nation world body were 158-9 with 13 abstentions to demand a ceasefire now and 159-9 with 11 abstentions to support the agency known as UNRWA.
+Other opposing both resolutions included Argentina, Papua New Guinea, Paraguay and Tonga.